castlegateit/cgit-wp-twitter/readme.md

 CGIT_TWITTER_USER

 This needs to be set to the 'Screen Name' of the profile to display (not necessarily their @username.)
-For example, we are CGIT are "@castlegateIT" and our screen name is 'CastlegateIT'.
+For example, we at CGIT are "@castlegateIT" and our screen name is 'CastlegateIT'.
 Jollydays are @JollydaysCamping but their screen name is 'JollydaysCampin' [sic]

 The function `get_cached_twitter_feed()` can be used to fetch a Facebook feed, using a cached file to store results for 10 minutes to prevent excessive API calls.